HuangJianlang/Todolist/README.md

 # Todolist
 A simple todo list using React， Redux and SpringBoot。

-The main functionalities are add todo, delete todo, trigger and modification.
+The main functionalities are search, add, delete todo, trigger and modification.

 # Tech Stack
 Front end